-Whether using natural or pre-cast flags on footways, they should always be drilled or cut to size around inspection covers.
+A very good example of a crossing with English Pennine sandstone blister paving on Museum Street Inspection covers Whether using natural or pre-cast flags on footways, they should always be drilled or cut to size around inspection covers.
 In areas of natural stone paving, high quality recessed inspection covers should be used and inlaid with natural stone.

-Utility inspection cover detail in Doncaster's cultural quarter.
+An excellently designed and laid utility inspection cover in Doncaster's cultural quarter.
 Note the neat jointing.

-Poor use of tactile paving in King's Square where it is not really needed inspection cover An example from Sheffield where more than one material has been used to infill the Street furniture Bollards Within the city centre there are at least five types of fixed and removable cast iron bollard in use and two instances (Stonebow and Victoria Bar) of a rising bollard.
+A poor example from Sheffield where more than one material has been used to infill the inspection cover Street furniture Bollards Within the city centre there are at least five types of fixed and removable cast iron bollard in use and two instances (Stonebow and Victoria Bar) of a rising bollard.
 Outside the centre there are a variety of bollards in use but principally they are either square section timber bollards or pre-cast concrete variations.
 These are primarily used to protect pavements and grass verges, building frontages and some street structures from vehicle damage as well as closing off roads.
 They are also used to prevent parking, and in some instances protect pedestrians.
 The rising bollard is a traffic control mechanism.
 Historically, bollards have never been a significant feature of the York street scene and the majority of bollards date to the creation of the footstreets pedestrian zone and in suburban areas to protect grass verges from parking or over-run.
 The resulting proliferation of bollards has contributed significantly to street clutter and is a significant hazard to wheelchair users and blind and partially sighted pedestrians.
 The number of bollards within the city centre has subsequently been thinned down and further work will be required.
-Where required, the use of bollards should follow the procedure detailed below. - Are they visible from inside a vehicle to avoid them being hit and visible to pedestrians at night? - Existing bollards should be assessed against accessibility criteria: is it an obstacle to movement?
+Where required, the use of bollards should follow the procedure detailed below.

+- Are they visible from inside a vehicle to avoid them being hit and visible to pedestrians at night? - Existing bollards should be assessed against accessibility criteria: is it an obstacle to movement?
 Is it a hazard to blind and partially sighted individuals? - Is the bollard actually necessary: for safety?
 For protecting cellars or building overhangs?
 For protecting pavements from damage and parking? (high medium or low risk and implication) - If the bollard is necessary, can another item of street future be substituted such as a bin or seat?
-In general there should always be a presumption against the use of a street bollard on pavements or other spaces where there is high pedestrian movement or risk of hazards to blind and partially sighted individuals in particular as long as pavement parking will not pose a significant risk1.
+In general there should always be a presumption against the use of a street bollard on pavements or other spaces where there is high pedestrian movement or risk of hazards to blind and partially sighted individuals in particular as long as pavement parking will not pose a significant risk.
 In areas of significant vehicle overrun consideration should be given to strengthening the footway (see section on surfacing).
 The use of contemporary 'designed' bollards will be considered on a case by case basis in the context of designed highway improvements or developments and only if they address the seven strategic principles in this manual.
 City of York Access & Mobility Audit